filipebteixeira98/proffy-api/README.md

 # Install dependencies
 $ yarn

-# Make sure you do not have knexfile.ts misconfigured
+# Make sure the keys in 'knexfile.ts' to connect with your database
+# are set up correctly.

 # Use the script to run the migrations
 $ yarn knex:migrate